grbeno/mycodes/pixel_analysis/class_example/readme.txt

 	- run_analysis
 		o args: -
 		o iterating over the image files
-		o calling the init_image to open image and get attributes o calling the type 2 methods to analysing the images o closing the current image
+		o calling the init_image to open image and get image attributes o calling the type2 methods to analyse images o closing the current image
-		o appending the results of type 2 methods to lists
+		o appending the results of type2 methods to lists

 	* Get the results: